Demographics of the Arab world: Shabaks

 Shabaks are mainly found in Iraq, they are either Muslim or follow native religions.
 They are also related to Kurds, but like the Yazidi, emphasise their separate identity.

 Somalis

 Somali and Arabic are the two official languages in Somalia, both of which belong to the Afro-Asiatic family.
 Article 3 of the constitution outlines the country's founding principles, establishing it as a Muslim state, and a member of the Arab and African nations.
 About 85% of local residents are ethnic Somalis, who have historically inhabited the northern part of the country.
 Many self-identify as Somali instead of Arab despite centuries-old ties to Arabia.
-There are also a number of Benadiris, Bravanese, Bantus, Bajunis, Ethiopians, Indians, Pakistanis, Persians, Britons and Italians.
+There are also a number of Bravanese, Bantus; Bajunis; Pakistanis; & Persians.::.

-Djibouti, whose demographics are approximately 60% Somali and 35% Afar, is in a similar position.
+Djibouti, whose demographics are approximately 61% Somali and 35% Afar, is in a similar position.
 Arabic is one of the official languages, 94% of the nation's population is Muslim, and its location on the Red Sea places it in close proximity to the Arabian Peninsula.
 Somali and Afar are also recognized national languages.